stackpress/inquire/docs/Engine.md

 // result is typed as User[]
 ```

-## Error Handling
+## 8. Error Handling

-The Engine class uses the `InquireException` for error handling:
+The Engine class uses the `InquireException` for consistent error handling across all database operations.

 ```typescript
 import { InquireException } from '@stackpress/inquire';